August Family-Friendly Events Guide

 Manassas, VA

 This county fair is packed will all sorts of summer fun.
-Check out the camel and pony rides, Demolition Derby, The Space Adventure Thrills Show, livestock show, mechanical bull riding, and wine tastings.
+In past years, there have been camel and pony rides, a Demolition Derby, a livestock show, mechanical bull riding, and wine tastings.
 And, of course, there is fair food, midway games, and carnival rides a-plenty.
 Please see website for ticket packages and discount days.

 Hip-Hop Block Party